 A professional lawyer or accountant will charge an hourly rate for Trustee services which is typically less than a public trust company, and they offer the impartiality benefit which reduces the risk of family disputes.

-Public Trustees will step in and handle any end of life decisions if someone dies intestate.
+Public Trustees will step in and handle any end-of-life decisions if someone dies intestate.
 They will carry out all estate administration; acting as Executors or Trustees to deal with the deceased estate, financial management of debts, and distributing assets to Beneficiaries.

 While Public Trustees were set up by the government, in each state and territory the self-funded model means they rely on varying fees and charges to operate.
 A Public Trustee can represent an impartial, responsible choice for people who do not have close friends or families to handle their estates.

-However, ongoing management and administration fees of a Public Trustee can add up quickly.
+However, the ongoing management and administration fees of a Public Trustee can add up quickly.
 So it’s important to research around, and weigh up the impartial benefits with higher fees.

 How Safewill can help